 Instructions

-Thaw and Prepare the Phyllo Dough
+Prepare Phyllo

 - My phyllo dough had 28 sheets that measured 17 x 12, which can fit a 17 x 12-inch baking sheet or be trimmed to fit.
 If using 9 x 14 sheets, just make more layers in a 9 x 13-inch pan, and avoid using deep baking dishes.

-Make Sugar Honey Syrup
+Make Syrup

-- Remove from heat, add rose water, and allow to cool to room temperature.
+- In a medium saucepan, combine 1ยฝ cups sugar, 1 cup water, and 1 tablespoon lemon juice.
+Bring to a boil over medium-high heat, stirring until the sugar dissolves.
+Reduce heat to low-medium and simmer for 5 minutes, without stirring.
+Add honey and simmer for 5 to 7 minutes.
+Remove from heat, add rose water, and cool to room temperature.
 The consistency of cooled syrup should be between that of honey and maple syrup.

-Pre-Assembly
+Pre-Assembly Tips

-- We will layer baklava in the following order: 10 sheets at the bottom, ½ of the nut mixture, 6 sheets in the middle, ½ of the nut mixture, and 12 sheets on top.
+- Keep the gheeย melted at all times, and warm it up gently if it thickens.
+Unroll the phyllo dough and place the stack of sheets between two kitchen towels.
+We will layer baklava in the following order: 10 sheets at the bottom, ยฝ of the nut mixture, 6 sheets in the middle, ยฝ of the nut mixture, and 12 sheets on top.

 Assemble the Baklava (Quicker Method In Notes)

-- Preheat oven at 350°F.
+- Preheat oven to 325ยฐF.

-- Brush the bottom and sides of the baking sheet with ghee.
+- Brush the bottom and sides of the baking sheet with melted ghee.
 Place one phyllo sheet in the pan and brush with ghee evenly.
-Repeat this process with 9 more phyllo sheets, brushing each layer with ghee.
+Repeat this process with 9 more phyllo sheets.
+Spread half the nut filling evenly over the phyllo sheets.

 - Add 6 more phyllo sheets, gently pressing down each sheet and then brushing with ghee.
+Spread the remaining nut mixture evenly.
+Top with remaining 12 phyllo sheets, gently pressing down and brushing each with ghee.

 Bake and Serve